 – David Ogilvy

-Should I use multiple headlines on a page?
+Should I use multiple headings on a page?

-Sure, if you offer enough content on your page (URL) and your headline-hierarchy makes it easier for a user to comprehend the article.
-Ideally you will only use one H1 headline per document .
-Please do not try to use multiple headlines on a page just for the sake of having multiple headlines on the page.
-Headlines are not about quantity – what matters here is relevancy and how useful they are.
+Sure, if you offer enough content on your page and your headline hierarchy makes it easier for a user to comprehend the article.
+Ideally, you will only use one H1 heading per document.
+Please do not try to use multiple headings on a page just for the sake of having multiple headings on the page.
+Headings are not about quantity – what matters here is relevancy and how useful they are.